 School closure decisions will normally be made before 6:00 a.m. the day of closure.
 This allows weather conditions to be monitored overnight to avoid unnecessary closures.
 Closure decisions will only be made the night before if conditions are known with a high degree of certainty and warrant closure.
 Parents should establish contingency plans for possible closures throughout the school year regardless of the season.

-Emergency and closing information is also available through the following sources:
+Emergency and closing information are also available through the following sources:

 - School and District websites